marmicode/cookbook/apps/cookbook/docs/angular/testing/01-why-vitest.md

 Note that Vitest shares most of the APIs with Jest, so the migration is generally smooth.
 Additionally, you can migrate progressively and keep using both Jest & Vitest during the migration period.

 :::note
-While this chapter highlights the benefits of Vitest over Jest, it is important to note that the **Jest team did an outstanding job over the years**.
+While this chapter highlights the advantages of Vitest over Jest, it is essential to **acknowledge the outstanding work that the Jest team achieved over the years**.

-Jest is more than 10 years old, while Vitest is barely 3 years old.
-That is why Vitest was able to learn from Jest's mistakes and successes.
+As a mature testing framework with over 10 years of evolution, Jest set a high standard and shaped the landscape of JavaScript testing.

+However, as technology advances, so do our tools.
+At just three years old, Vitest has been built on top of modern technologies, learning from both the successes and limitations of its predecessors. **It’s a testament to Jest’s legacy that tools like Vitest are now pushing the boundaries even further.**
 :::